ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 \text{P}( r \in [0.630, 0.887] ) \ge 95%
 $$

 The confidence interval doesn't cross the zero frontier, which is somewhat reassuring against the point of the author, that the chocolate does have an effect on human cognition functions.
+However, talking about correlation coefficient, saying that a correlation is superior to zero doesn't give that much information about the alternative hypothesis.

+Actually, we could have a similar p-value on a tiny correlation number, like let's say 0.1 .
+Although, it would need a larger sample size, TODO: calculate the power for p=0.0001, and effect of 0.0 to 0.1 ??

+So, stating that the correlation coefficient have a p-value close to zero, in other words: "I'm sure that my correlation coefficient is different than zero", doesn't give a lot of detail on the strength of the correlation (which is better described in the confidence interval)

 # Cognitive function and Nobel Price per capita
 According to the dictionnary, **cognition** is the "mental action or process of acquiring knowledge and understanding through thought, experience, and the senses".
 Cognition is multi-dimensional in the sense that it encompases all aspects of intellectual functions.
 Wikipedia's page on cognition lists multiple examples of such intellectual functions: perception, attention, thought, imagination, intelligence, memory, judgment and evaluation, reasoning, problem-solving and decision-making, comprehension and production of language.